codecluster-softwares/codecluster/rules/git-messages.md

 ### Body (Optional)

 - Use imperative, present tense
-- Include motivation for the change and contrasts with previous behavior
+- Include motivation for change and contrasts with previous behavior
-- Wrap at 72 characters
+- Wrap at 72 chars
 - Explain what and why vs. how
-- Use ordered lists for detailed descriptions
+- Use ordered lists for detailed desc
 - Add trailing dots for all list items

 ### Footer (Optional)